AlejandroMoran/IcecreamShopSystem/README.md

-# Ice cream shop system that keep track of the orders
+# System that keep track of the orders in a ice cream shop